 Keep in mind that sometimes data service isn’t available through this method.
 For data, you’re better off using a wi-fi plan (discussed below).

 Cell providers offer packages you help cruisers better budget.
 For example, AT&T offers a couple of cruise ship packages, starting at $50 for a package of minutes and texting.
+Other carriers will have something similar.

 Just be warned of high prices.
 On AT&T’s $50 plan, it includes only 50 minutes of phone calls, and a $2 per minute overage cost.